christian-garvey/idric-salt-cavern-hydrogen-storage/README.md

-# idric-salt-cavern-hydrogen-storage
+<h3> idric-salt-cavern-hydrogen-storage </h3>

+<h1> Industrial Decarbonisation Research & Innovation Centre (IDRIC)
+<h2> Assessing the Regional Demand for Geological Hydrogen Storage  </h2>

+___
-Repository for IDRIC Project: Assessing the Regional Demand for Geological Hydrogen Storage.
-Completed February 2024.
+Repository for Industrial Decarbonisation Research & Innovation Centre (IDRIC) Project: *Assessing the Regional Demand for Geological Hydrogen Storage*

-#                                                                                #
-#      **INDUSTRIAL DECARBONISATION RESEARCH AND INNOVATION CENTRE (IDRIC)**     #
-#          SALT CAVERN SITE DEVELOPMENT AND CAPACITY TOOL | EAST COAST           #
-#                                                                                #
+<br>Completed February 2024.
+___

+<h3>Output <br>
+1. Salt Cavern Site Development and Capacity Tool | East Coast  </h3>

 Licensed under the XXX

-The tool held in this repository is a PowerBi dashboard developed to help facilitate salt cavern development in the East Coast region of the UK.
+The tool held in this repository is a PowerBI dashboard developed to help facilitate salt cavern development in the East Coast region of the UK.
 It's value can be fully realised in the early planning/exploration phase, to highlight areas suitable for salt cavern development base on a suite